 Poutine

-Poutine is the Quebec slang for “the mess”.
-The mess simply consists of french fries covered in cheese curds and gravy.
+Poutine is Quebec slang for “the mess.”
+The mess simply consists of French fries covered in cheese curds and gravy.
 Many restaurants have contemporary takes on the mess, using sweet potatoes or even fancy additions, such as lobster.

 Bagels

 Montreal bagels are boiled in honey water before baking.
-This results in a sweeter and smaller bagel with a bigger hole than other bagels in the world.
+This results in a sweeter, smaller bagel with a bigger hole than other bagels worldwide.

 Pouding Chomeur ( Pudding of the Unemployed )

-As you can see there is enough to see in Montreal to spend a lot of time there.
+As you can see, Montreal has enough to see to spend a lot of time there.
 I hope that you enjoy your trip to Montreal.
 Let me know in the comments if you have anything to add or any questions.

 What a fantastic guide for a family weekend in Montreal!
 The itinerary looks perfect for keeping the kids entertained while allowing adults to enjoy the city.
 I can’t wait to try some of these activities on our next trip.
 Thanks for the great tips!